ipfs/ipfs-docs/docs/concepts/ipld.md

 IPFS, Bitcoin and other applications use hash-linked data structures ([Merkle trees](https://docs-beta.ipfs.io/concepts/merkle-dag/)) to verify data integrity.
 However, each protocol has a slightly different format.
 IPLD's goal is to provide a hash-chain format for distributed data structures.

 IPLD concerns itself with the data layer of the distributed web.
 It beings with how data is encoded and decoded.
-IPLD's [Data Model](https://github.com/ipld/specs) includes standard types such as booleans, integers, lists etc. which are easily representable by common programming languages.
+IPLD's [Data Model](https://github.com/ipld/specs) includes standard types such as booleans, integers, lists, etc., which are easily representable by common programming languages.

 ## Where does IPLD fit in?